Vinod1204/User-Management-API/README.md

 Create a .env file in the root directory with your NextAuth or Supabase Auth credentials.

-Start the Next.jsapplication: npm run dev
+Start the Next.js application: npm run dev

 ## Principal Technologies
 ***Backend***: Node.js, Express.js, TypeScript, Supabase, Axios